YuliaKuf/Machine-learning-text-analysis/README.md

 # Machine-learning-text-analysis-project

-In this project, my objective is to analyze texts in Hebrew  with the purpose to classify the gender of every story teller.
+- In this project, the goal is to analyze different texts in Hebrew with the purpose of classifying the gender of every storyteller.